Learn how to make awesome Chex Mix in the slow cooker with this easy recipe! It’s super easy, and always a crowd fave.

 Have you ever heard of the Baader-Meinhof Phenomenon?

-Well if you’re like me, you have probably know exactly what it is, but never knew it had an official name.
+Well if you’re like me, you have probably known exactly what it is, but never knew it had an official name.
 Basically, it’s what happens when That New Thing you just found out about suddenly seems to start showing up everywhere.
 Like when I started researching buying a Prius, and I suddenly noticed every single Prius on the road.
 Or when a friend recommended a new author to read, and suddenly I started hearing her quoted everywhere.
 Or when I randomly picked up a pennywhistle at work and taught myself how to play it, and then realized it’s hidden in way more popular songs than just the theme song to Titanic. ;)